glpi-project/doc-agent/source/man/glpi-agent.rst

-       --credentials                  set credentials to support database inventory --full-inventory-postpone=NUM  set number of possible full inventory postpone (14) --full                         force inventory task to generate a full inventory
+       --credentials                  set credentials to support database inventory --full-inventory-postpone=NUM  set number of possible full inventory postpone (14) --full                         force inventory task to generate a full inventory --required-category=CATEGORY   list of category required even when postponing full inventory --itemtype=TYPE                set asset type for target supporting genericity like GLPI 11+
+                                      Remark: This option is also used by RemoteInventory task

+     ESX task specific options:
+       --esx-itemtype=TYPE            set ESX asset type for target supporting genericity like GLPI 11+

      RemoteInventory task specific options:
        --remote=REMOTE[,REMOTE]...    specify a list of remotes to process in place